Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-06.md

 - Use SASS - If you're using SASS you can move styles for various elements into separate files and include these in your compiled CSS.
 - Anyone using your framework will almost always have another style sheet for their own customization. **Your framework doesn't have to style all things in all situations** it only needs to provide a good starting point.
 - Use comments to organize your CSS code.
 CSS Code is verbose and you will write a lot of it.
 As the length grows it becomes more difficult to track styles.
+- Use a prefix for all of the classnames in your framework.
+This will help in use and prevent namespace collisons.

 ## Make a Sample File

 You need to have a sample file to show off your styles and see them in context.
 Take a clue from the other frameworks they all do this in their documentation.

+## Colors

+Discuss with a partner your colors and choices.
+There are two questions to answer and get feedback on:

+- What colors you have?
+What situations do your colors cover?
+Do you have a color for a warning?
+- What do the colors look like?
+What do you think of the colors?
+Do they work together well?

+## Naming

+You need to make names for things that explain how these things are used.
+The big two are class names and custom properties.

+Discuss your code with your partner.
+Read your partners code and give them feedback on the names used for custom properties and classes.
+Ask yourself if you understand the purpose of the custom property or class and how you would apply it.

 ## Styling Controls